webplatform/docs/css/color/index.md

 {{!}}red
 {{!}}[[Image:FF0000.png]]
 {{!}}}

-*'''Saturation''' is represented as a percentage, where <code>100%</code> is full saturation and <code>0%</code> percent is a shade of gray.
+* Saturation is represented as a percentage, where <code>100%</code> is full color saturation and <code>0%</code> percent is a shade of gray.
-*'''Lightness''' is also represented as a percentage, where <code>50%</code> percent is normal, <code>0%</code> is black, and <code>100%</code> is white.
+* Lightness is also represented as a percentage, where <code>50%</code> percent is normal, <code>0%</code> is pure black, and <code>100%</code> is pure white.

-The <code>hsl()</code> functional notation also has an <code>hsla()</code> alpha counterpart that allows you to specify opacity by using a floating point number between 1 and 0, as demonstrated in the following examples:
+HSL also has a corresponding function that accepts an alpha channel value — HSLA <code>hsla()</code> alpha counterpart that allows you to specify opacity by using a numerical value between 1 and 0.

- <code>em { color: hsl(0, 100%, 50%) }   /* red */
+<syntaxHighlight>color: hsl(0, 100%, 50%) /* red */
+color: hsla(0, 100%, 50%, 0.5) /* semi-transparent red */

- em { color: hsl(120, 100%, 50%) } /* lime green */
+color: hsl(120, 100%, 50%) /* lime green */
- em { color: hsl(120, 100%, 20%) } /* dark green */
+color: hsl(120, 100%, 20%) /* dark green */
- em { color: hsl(120, 100%, 80%) } /* light green */
+color: hsl(120, 100%, 80%) /* light green */
- em { color: hsl(120, 75%, 75%) }  /* pastel green, and so on */
+color: hsl(120, 75%, 75%)  /* pastel green */ </syntaxHighlight>
- p { color: hsla(240, 100%, 50%, 0.5) } /* semi-transparent solid blue */
- p { color: hsla(30, 100%, 50%, 0.1) }  /* very transparent solid orange */</code>

-===System Colors===
+==System Colors==

+It is also possible to specify system colors, so you can specify for example that you want your text to be the same color as your highlighted text; these are only supported on Windows.
 Unlike the named colors, system colors have no numeric RGB equivalent because the exact color is not known until the Web page is viewed on the user's system.
 In this way, system colors are user-defined because users can choose their own system color scheme from the Windows Control Panel.
-System colors are especially useful for UI components.
-Not all of the system colors are appropriate for a background or text color; however, some of them are intended to be used in combination.
 The following table demonstrates appropriate text and background colors, as they would appear on a Windows Vista system with default colors.

 [[Image:named_system_colors.png]]

-'''Note'''   The system color names have been deprecated in the Cascading Style Sheets, Level 3 (CSS3) recommendation.
+Note that the system color names have been deprecated in the http://www.w3.org/TR/css3-color/ CSS Color Module Level 3] recommendation, and since they are Windows-only, so it is advisable to not use them.

-For a complete list of sytem colors, see [[css/color/user-defined system colors|User-Defined System Colors]].
+For a complete list of system colors, see [[css/color/user-defined system colors|User-Defined System Colors]].

-===Related topics===
-;'''Other Resources''':CSS Enhancements in Internet Explorer 6 ;CSS Enhancements in Internet Explorer 6:

 {{Standardization_Status|}}
 {{API_Name}}

+==currentColor==

+* You can use the <code>currentColor</code> value to set a color to the computed value of the element's <code>color</code> propety. for example, the background color of the div in the following example will be red, the same color as the <code>color</code> of it's parent element.

+&lt;article style="color:red"&gt;
+  &lt;p&gt;This is a sample article&lt;/p&gt;

+  &lt;div style="background-color:currentColor"&gt;
+    &lt;p&gt;This is some kind of highlight box.&lt;/p&gt;
+  &lt;/div&gt;
+&lt;/article&gt;

+==transparent keyword==

+Note that the [http://www.w3.org/TR/css3-color/ CSS Color Module Level 3] spec defines a keyword <code>transparent</code>, which is very useful for overriding previously set colors when required.
+It is equivalent to rgba(0,0,0,0), which is completely transparent black.

+This value used to only be defined as an override value for the [[css/properties/background|background]] and [[css/properties/border|border property]], until it was defined as a true value in CSS3. <code>transparent</code> is supported on all properties in al modern browsers including IE9+.

+==Opacity property==

+You can set the opacity of an entire element using the [[css/properties/opacity|opacity property]].

 {{See_Also_Section
 |Topic_clusters=Visual Effects
+}}
+{{Notes_Section}}
+{{Topics}}
+{{External_Attribution
+|Is_CC-BY-SA=No
+|Sources=MSDN
+|MDN_link=
+|MSDN_link=[http://msdn.microsoft.com/en-us/library/ie/hh828809%28v=vs.85%29.aspx Windows Internet Explorer API reference]
+|HTML5Rocks_link=
 }}

 {{Notes_Section}}
 {{Topics}}
 {{External_Attribution